 Cortland Broyles, Federal Affairs Coordinator

-As the Administrative Assistant for the Justice Action Network and the Coalition for Public Safety, Cortland supports the team with event planning, expense and invoice processing, and general administration.
+As the Operations Coordinator for the Justice Action Network and the Coalition for Public Safety, Cortland supports the team with event planning, expense and invoice processing, and general administration.

 A native of upstate New York, Cortland came to Washington to study political science.
 In 2016, he earned his bachelor’s degree in Political Science and Interdisciplinary Studies from American University.